iwillspeak/feersum/CONTRIBUTING.md

  * [Open an issue][open_issue] and discuss
    larger changes before cutting code.

+For information on the structure of the compiler, and how to build and test Feersum yourself check out the [DEVGUIDE][devguide]

 ## Keep it Small or Discuss First

 Seen as I'm sharing the development of this compiler I'd like to reserve the